Impact

 Risk and Exploitability

-The attack vector is remote and requires the victim to load a maliciously crafted web page.
+Based on the description, the attack vector is remote and requires the victim to load a maliciously crafted web page.
 The exploit is client‑side and does not require network privileges beyond normal browser access.
-The EPSS score is not available, and the vulnerability is not currently listed in CISA’s KEV catalog.
-The CVSS score of medium indicates that while the vulnerability does not provide direct remote code execution, it can lead to information disclosure.
+The EPSS score is 0.00011, indicating a very low probability of exploitation.
+The vulnerability is not currently listed in CISA’s KEV catalog.
+The CVSS score of 4.3 indicates that while the vulnerability does not provide direct remote code execution, it can lead to information disclosure.
 Once the crafted page is rendered in a user’s Chrome session, the attacker could read arbitrary memory content, potentially leaking confidential data.

 OpenCVE Enrichment